Red and White Roses

 Red and White Roses is a 1913 silent short film directed by William Humphrey and Ralph Ince.
 It starred Humphrey, Julia Swayne Gordon and Leah Baird.
 It was produced by the Vitagraph Company of America and distributed by the General Film Company.

 It survives in the Library of Congress.

+Plot

+The character Lida de Jeanne, who portrays a vamp in the film, attempts to seduce the character of Morgan Andrews who is running for governor.